This isn’t CSI … a degree in Criminology is so much more.

 A cybersecurity concentration as a component of a criminology degree is a unique offering that prepares students for positions investigating cybercrime.

-Cybersecurity Concentration is being offered through Rize/LCMC Courses
+Cybersecurity Concentration is being offered as a hybrid course (online/in-person)

 In 2017, 19 independent colleges and universities united to create the Lower Cost Models for Independent Colleges (LCMC) Consortium.
-Rize is helping LCMC schools develop new shared majors, using curricula developed in collaboration with top academic experts.
-These courses offer expert instruction, are skills-focused, and career-ready.
-Rize/LCMC enhances the on-campus experience by offering shared courses online that complement the courses taken in-person at D&E.
+These LCMC courses offer expert instruction, are skills-focused, and career-ready, enhancing the on-campus experience by offering shared courses online that complement the courses taken in-person at D&E.

-Students sign up for Rize/LCMC courses as they would other D&E courses.
+Students sign up for these hybrid courses as they would other D&E courses.
 The courses are offered online and may have different starting and/or ending dates from the regular D&E academic calendar.
+D&E faculty members are available for support and guidance throughout the course.
 Class sizes are intentionally small, so early registration is important to reserve space in the classes.
 Tuition is incorporated into the regular course load.

 Criminology Degree Opportunities